raifef/2026-NVIDIA/Raifef/PRD.md

 ### Quantum Acceleration (CUDA-Q)
 * **Strategy:**
     * We test with a single L4.
 We batch shots and keep circuit execution inside GPU loops to avoid CPU to GPU overhead I have encountered in previous GPU accelerated workflows.
 We benchmark shots/sec for DAQO vs DCQO at same N and depth.
-For this task we don't seek to push the limits of high N, but instead repeatedly sample in the quantum advantageous region to determine the statistical significance of these fast outliers.
+For this task we don't seek to push the limits of high N, but instead repeatedly sample in the paper’s highlighted regime (N=33–37), where low-quantile outliers were reported, to determine the statistical significance of these fast outliers.
 We could optionally distribute the circuit simulation across multiple L4s to allow multiple runs to be sampled quickly.

 ### Classical Acceleration (MTS)
 * **Strategy:**
 * We will port the energy evaluation to GPU, allowing us to evaluate energies for whole populations in parallel, massively reducing classical overhead due to the sums in these terms.
 To do this, we implement GPU batch energy evaluation for a batch of K sequences (population + candidates) using CuPy and replace per-candidate Python loops with vectorized GPU kernels.
+GPU batch energy is used for ranking the seed population, evaluating offspring during memetic recombination, and optionally evaluating a batch of neighbor moves per tabu step.

 ### Hardware Targets